-The assessment process included interviews with all Audit Committee members and applicable members of senior management of the Company, to ensure that service quality levels and areas of audit focus meet with the expectations of the Audit Committee.
+The comprehensive review process included an evaluation of the external auditors' five-year performance in the three key areas.
+Interviews with all Audit Committee members and applicable members of senior management of the Company were held, to ensure that service quality levels and areas of audit focus meet with the expectations of the Audit Committee.